dryruby/i2p.rb/README.md

 * Supports starting, restarting and stopping the I2P router daemon.
 * Implements the basics of the [I2P Simple Anonymous Messaging (SAM)][SAM] protocol.
+* Supports I2P name resolution using both `hosts.txt` as well as SAM.
 * Compatible with Ruby 1.8.7+, Ruby 1.9.x, and JRuby 1.4/1.5.

 Examples